paddy-r/PSD-Analyser/README.md

 3. Application to PSDs of the product difference algorithm (PDA) to PSDs, which computes the discrete distribution of *N* elements with the same statistical moments (mean, etc.)
 4. Visualisation of results in interactive viewer, allowing output of figures in various formats (currently Python only)

-*Note on history and previous implementation*
-- The concepts behind *PSD Analyser* were developed during research that led to the production of references (1) and (2).
-Please refer to those for more details and examples.

 ## Contact and issue reporting